 In December 2014, the Ministry's name changed to Ministry for Women.

 In December 2018, the Wai 2700 – Mana Wāhine Kaupapa Inquiry was established to hear claims which allege prejudice to wāhine Māori resulting from breaches of Te Tiriti o Waitangi by the Crown.
 These claims are both historical and contemporary and extend across many fields of Crown policy and practice.
 In late 2019, the Joint Roopū with Te Puni Kōkiri was formed.
-The Roopū is responsible for coordinating the Government's response to the Mana Wāhine Kaupapa Inquiry at the Waitangi Tribunal.
+The Roopū is responsible for coordinating the Crown's response to the Mana Wāhine Kaupapa Inquiry at the Waitangi Tribunal.

 In 2020, the Ministry's name changed again to Manatū Wāhine Ministry for Women.